-At the Australian Consulate-General in Papeete, applications are accepted on appointment only.
+At the Australian Consulate-General in Papeete, in-person applications are accepted on appointment only.
 The Passport section of the Australian Consulate-General in Papeete is open to the public, Monday to Thursday from 11:30am to 12pm and 1pm to 4pm (except public holidays), for information.

 For further information please consult the Australian passport website.

 Please note that child applications should be lodged in person by a parent or person with parental responsibility for the child.
-The parent or person lodging the application is not required to be an Australian citizen, but will need to bring photographic proof of their own identity to the appointment.
+The parent or person lodging the application is not required to be an Australian citizen, but will need to bring photographic proof of their own identity and their address to the appointment.
 Child applicants aged 16 or 17 must also attend the lodgement interview.
 Children under the age of 16 do not have to attend the lodgement interview.

 As of 1 January 2016, child applicants aged 16 or 17 are issued with a 10-year passport instead of the five-year passport currently issued to children under 16.
 Applications must still include parental consent, and they must be personally lodged by the applicant together with a parent.
 The application fee is the adult fee but the overseas surcharge is the child rate.

 Please contact us by email at [email protected] to make an appointment.

 - Print the completed application form, sign within the signature box and date

 - Obtain two printed passport photos (see photo requirements), and email us a digital copy of the same photo when making your appointment

 - Contact us to lodge your application by appointment.
 Bring your signed form, photos, fee payment, most recently issued passport and any other necessary original documentation (as listed on the application form) to your appointment.

 The Australian Passport Office (APO) is currently seeing strong demand for passports.
 For this reason, it is advising its customers to apply for or renew their passport well ahead of their planned travel dates.
 The APO is therefore recommending, at least for now, that they allow up to eight weeks to get a new passport.